 These unaudited interim condensed consolidated financial statements should be read in conjunction with the Company's financial statements and related notes, together with management's discussion and analysis of financial condition and results of operations, presented in the Company's Annual Report on Form 10-K for the fiscal year ended July 31, 2015.
-There have been no changes in the Company's significant accounting policies from those that were disclosed in the Company's consolidated financial statements for the fiscal year ended July 31, 2015 included in the Company's Annual Report on Form 10-K.
+There have been no changes in the Company's significant accounting policies from those that were disclosed in the Company's consolidated financial statements for the fiscal year ended July 31, 2015 included in the Company's Annual Report on Form 10-K except for the business combinations policy which has been added in the third quarter of fiscal 2016.